ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 | ethereum   | mainnet |     |
 | solana     | mainnet |     |

-If you are interacting with CVM contracts on the Devnet, you can get their address via logs in `/tmp/composable-devnet/` or via calling the RPC.
+If you are interacting with CVM contracts on the DevNet, you can get their address via logs in `/tmp/composable-devnet/` or via calling the RPC.

-All of the latest idenfiers and mapping can be found in the [CVM global configration file](https://github.com/ComposableFi/composable/blob/main/code/cvm/cvm.json).
+All of the latest identifiers and mapping can be found in the [CVM global configuration file](https://github.com/ComposableFi/composable/blob/main/code/cvm/cvm.json).

 ### Shells